Nairn railway station: Passenger volume

 The statistics cover twelve month periods that start in April.

 Services

-As of May 2022, there are seventeen daily departures from the station each way on weekdays and Saturdays.
+As of May 2026, there are seventeen daily departures from the station each way on weekdays and Saturdays.
 Most are through trains between Aberdeen and Inverness, but some trains start from or terminate at Elgin.
-One departure runs through to Edinburgh in the morning, and one in the evening runs to Stonehaven.
-On Sundays there are five through trains each way to Inverness and Aberdeen, with two more from Glasgow to Elgin via Inverness that call eastbound.
+One departure runs through to Edinburgh in the morning.
+On Sundays there are five through trains each way.